 Recency and duration

 Prices used as a basis for comparison should generally have been the most recent price available.
 An ad for a necklace from Rosee Fine Jewellery was ruled as misleading because it stated that the product’s full price was £129.87, however, the product had not been sold for more than £25 within the 12 months leading up to the promotion (Rosee Fine Jewellery, 14 February 2018).
+See also Valterous Ltd t/a Therapie Clinic, 21 August 2024.

 Pricing history

 If higher and lower prices are charged on rotation the higher price must be charged for a significantly longer period for this to be considered the established usual selling price.
 Ads for a mattress sale which stated ““HALF PRICE”, alongside a box with numbers counting down from £399 to £199 were ruled against by the ASA.
 Over the previous year, the mattress was shown at the higher price for 49.85% of the year, and at the lower price for 50.14%, and the price had alternated between the two each month.
 Because the promotional periods were essentially equivalent in length to the periods when the full price was charged, the ASA did not consider that higher price was the established usual selling price (Dormeo UK Ltd, 13 October 2021).
-See also Carpetright Ltd, 25 January 2023.

-Some promotions, involve products tailored to and priced for the individual specifications of the customer.
+Some promotions involve products tailored to and priced for the individual specifications of the customer.
 Even where this is the case, it is the marketer’s responsibility to ensure that the higher reference price they use to demonstrate a saving has been reasonably established.
 A promotion on bespoke window fitting was upheld by the ASA because, while in 2016 the products were sold at the higher price and the discounted price for roughly the equivalent length of time, the intervening periods between the promotions were not sufficient in length to establish that the higher prices were the usual prices (HPAS Ltd t/a Safestyle UK, 28 June 2017).

 Sales data